rubenwardy/minetest_modding_book/en/chapters/creating_textures.md

     </figcaption>
 </figure>

-It's also advisable to select the Hard edge checkbox for the Eraser tool:
+It's also advisable to select the Hard edge checkbox for the eraser tool:

 <figure>
     <img src="{{ page.root }}/static/pixel_art_gimp_rubber.png" alt="Eraser in GIMP">